 The Home Builders Forum, an initiative of the Church’s Education Committee, is a program through which women are educated on issues of physical and spiritual needs relevant for the growth of christian homes.
 The Forum also provides the platform for women to benefit from free medical checks and counselling.

 Speaking during the Forum held at the Church’s auditorium in Adigbe, Abeokuta, the Parish Priest, Rev. Fr.
 Gabriel Oyebola said the program was organised deliberately for women because women were important to the development of the church and the nation.
+Fr.
+Oyebola urged the participants to use the knowledge gained to improve themselves and their homes while encouraging them to also transmit the knowledge gained to others.

 ” You are our special focus we want you to be happy not only in your marriage but as mothers and women.
 The things you have learnt can be useful for your children and even friends.
 If the mothers are well equipped we know the Church is well equipped, that is the reason this program has been organized.
 Please make the lessons you have learnt today count,” the cleric said.